TsewangDSherpa/tds22-CS388-001/README.md

 ## Getting Help

-If you encounter any issues or have questions about the labs or projects, please refer to the [Course Documentation](#) or reach out to the course instructor.
+If you encounter any issues or have questions about the labs or projects, please email me at tds22@njit.edu.

 ---

-Happy coding and best of luck with your Android Development class!
+Happy coding - Android Development class!